Kotlin/kotlin-by-example/examples/05_stdlib/02_withFunction.md

 # with

-*with* is a function defined in the standard library that can be used to access members of an object in a more concise way, avoiding having to prefix each member with the instance name.
+*with* function lets you access members of an object in a short and concise way.
+Inside the `with` block you can refer to object members without specifying its name as a prefix.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">